MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Change is hard at first, messy in the middle and gorgeous at the end.
+> Great minds are always feared by lesser minds.
-> -- Robin Sharma
+> -- Dan Brown